 In discussing climatic effects, a basic understanding of the principles of ambient air vaporizers is necessary.
-Fan-assisted vaporizers utilize forced convective heat transfer, whereas natural draft ambient air vaporizers utilize natural convective heat transfer.
-Natural convective vaporizers typically are manufactured with three different fin spacings, depending on how long the vaporizers are going to be operated before complete defrost is achieved.
-Standard-spaced vaporizers typically operate less than 24 hours before complete defrost and have a fin tip-to-tip air gap roughly 1.5" (38 mm).
-(Figure 1)
+Fanassisted vaporizers utilize forced convective heat transfer whereas natural draft ambient air vaporizers utilize natural convective heat transfer.
+Natural convective vaporizers are typically manufactured with three different fin spacings, depending on how long the vaporizers are going to be operated before complete defrost is achieved.
+Standard spaced vaporizers typically operate less than 24 hours before complete defrost and have a fin tip-to-tip air gap roughly 1.5" (38 mm).
+[Figure 1]

-Wide gap natural convection vaporizers generally are designed to operate three to seven days without defrost and typically have a fin tip-to-tip air gap spacing of 3" (75 mm) or more.
-(Figure 2) Super-wide-spaced ambient air vaporizers are designed to operate continuously, with the possibility of manual defrost required several times per year.
+Wide gap natural convection vaporizers are generally designed to operate three to seven days without defrost and typically have a fin tip-to-tip air gap spacing of 3" (75 mm) or more.
+[Figure 2] Super-wide spaced ambient air vaporizers are designed to operate continuously, with the possibility of manual defrost required several times per year.
 These vaporizers have a typical fin tip-to-tip spacing of 10" (254 mm) or more.
-(Figure 3) Forced convective vaporizers are designed with maximum heat transfer area in a minimum space.
-They typically have fin tip-to-tip air gap spacing of less than 1.5" (38 mm).
-(Figure 4)
+[Figure 3] Forced convective vaporizers are designed with maximum heat transfer area in a minimum space.
+They typically have fin tip-to-tip air gap spacing of considerably less than 1.5" (38 mm).
+[Figure 4]

 Natural draft ambient air vaporizers operate on the principal of natural convective heat transfer.
 Air is cooled as gravitational force pulls it past the heat exchanger fins.
 It therefore becomes more dense and heavier.
 This density further promotes a downward motion due to gravitational effects.
-Forced convective heat transfer vaporizers rely on mechanical fan-driven forced stimulation movement of the air, therefore not relying on gravity.
+Forced convective heat transfer vaporizers rely on mechanical fan driven forced-stimulation movement of the air, and therefore does not rely on gravity.